Barra dos Coqueiros Wind Farm

 The OPC UA protocol facilitates the transmission of data and commands from the wind farm to the Enex operations center via a remote link.
 It is also used for communication between the unit’s DCS and the wind turbine supervision software, enabling data exchange between servers and providing operational insights on turbine conditions, fully integrating the processes.

-The scope includes the electrical design of protection, metering, and control panels for Substations and the Control House; the implementation of a billing metering system using ION technology; the modernization of the protection and control system for the Porto Substation in Sergipe; the development of the supervision and control system for the wind farm and its Step-Up Substation; integration of the supervisory system with the Sinovel control server responsible for managing the wind turbines; integration with the anemometric tower for data collection and submission to the Ministry of Mines and Energy; and the provision of training for system operation and maintenance.
+It also includes the implementation of a billing metering system using ION technology, the modernization of the protection and control system at the Porto Substation in Sergipe, and the development of the supervision and control system for both the wind farm and its Step-Up Substation.